abdojulari/transcript-editor/README.md

 11. Run `rake project:load['my-project']` to refresh this config in the interface
 12. Finally, restart your server and visit `http://localhost:3000`.
 Now you should see the option to sign in via Facebook.
+13. Once ready, go back to your Facebook App page and click **App Review**.
+Make your app live by toggling on Live mode.

 ### Custom content